agongi/study/spring/transaction/README.md

 #### @TransactionalEventListener

 ApplicationContext will regist the beans that contains method annotated of `@TransactionEventListener` on bootstrap.
-The event sent by **ApplicationContext#publishEvent** (that inherits EventPublisher) is held and put backed to the TransactionalEventListener methods.
+The event sent by **ApplicationContext#publishEvent** (that inherits EventPublisher) is held and put backed `to the TransactionalEventListener annotated methods.`

 The examples: